 Researching, Creating, and Advocating policy

 After gathering information from the community, Greenlining identifies opportunities to strengthen and/or create new policy, and then begins a process of strategizing, developing, and implementing policy and advocacy efforts.
 These efforts may express themselves in writing, testimonies and presentations, discussions with decision-makers, and several other avenues.
-Trainings include:
+Trainings from previous years include:

 - Ins and outs of Sacramento, lobbying, and the legislative processes